hzla/pk3ds_for_dynamic_calc/README.md

 Do not change any file names

 ### Step 5:
-Navigate to the folder containing pk3ds in terminal/command line and run `ruby parse.rb GEN`
+Navigate to the folder containing pk3ds in terminal/command line

+create a new empty folder titled `output`

+run `ruby parse.rb GEN`

 GEN is either `6` or `7`